paldhous/ucsc/2020/investigative-policy/md/courts-media-law.md

 In general, courts have found that embedding a photo or video from another site does not breach copyright.
 A New York federal judge [recently ruled](https://arstechnica.com/tech-policy/2020/04/judge-smacks-down-copyright-suit-over-instagram-embedding/), for instance, that it's OK to embed a photojournalist's work from their Instagram account.
 Many photojournalists are now locking down their accounts as a result.

 The doctrine of "fair use" allows for limited use of copyrighted material without the author's permission.
 News reporting, criticism, and comment, can claim fair use.
 In general, the smaller the proportion of the copyrighted work used, the better the argument for fair use.
 The use should not descrease the market for the original work, so quoting the entirety of a poem, for example, is unlikely to be seen as fair.
-Fair use is also more likely to be granted is the work is imformational, rather than a creative work of fiction.
+Fair use is also more likely to be granted is the work is informational, rather than a creative work of fiction.

 Copyright eventually expires but the terms are long: 70 years after the death of the author for many works.
 [This page](https://copyright.cornell.edu/publicdomain) will help you judge whether copyright has expired on an old work.